 Viser innførsler relatert til tittel, forfatter og emneord.

 Longarela, Iñaki Rodríguez (Journal article; Tidsskriftartikkel; Peer reviewed, 2016-12-01)This research agenda outlines possible routes to pursue an explanation of vertical gender segregation.
-The analysis emphasizes the expanding opportunities brought about by a combination of Big Data and public policies, ...
+The analysis emphasizes the expanding opportunities brought about by a combination of Big Data and public policies, like gender quotas, and uncovers important challenges for which possible solutions are offered.
+Experimental work is likely to remain very useful in the pursuit of answers to this ...